davidaparicio/gokvs/README.md

 of MIT license and a [French conference talk](https://www.youtube.com/watch?v=8WwTe0vLhgc) by [Jean-Michael Legait](https://twitter.com/jmlegait) about licenses.

 [Open source management report powered by FOSSA](https://app.fossa.com/reports/03c2cde1-b0ab-40c5-a115-aef795e0646c)

+## Contact

+If you have any questions or suggestions regarding the project, feel free to reach out to our team in the [GitHub issues](https://github.com/davidaparicio/gokvs/issues).